Are you looking for a convenient, budget-savvy alternative to using a full-size oven?

-But if you want to step out a bit, you’ll want to invest in some of the more progressive, twenty-first century options.
+But if you want to step things up a bit, you’ll want to invest in one of the more advanced options available today.

 Much More Than Just Toast

-High-end models offer a variety of cooking features such as bake, convection, and steam, and are easily able to roast a chicken, grill steaks, and even bake bread.
+High-end models offer a variety of cooking features such as baking, convection, and steam, and are easily able to roast a chicken, grill steaks, and even bake bread.

 Let’s have a closer look.

-Just like their full-sized kinfolk, there are now models that come with a convection fan for quick and even cooking.
-As cooking time is reduced, you’ll use even less energy and release less heat into the kitchen – and it offers a touch of sophistication to your cooking choices.
+Toaster ovens, just like their full-sized kinfolk, are available in models that come with a convection fan for quick and even cooking.
+As cooking time is reduced, you’ll use even less energy and release less heat into the kitchen – and this offers a touch of sophistication to your cooking choices.

 An affordable solution if your current oven isn’t convection, many brands offer both convection and conventional settings.

-And when combined with convection, they make baking bread a dream – with crusty tops and fluffy, fully risen interiors.
+When combined with convection, models with this feature make baking bread a dream – with crusty tops and fluffy, fully risen interiors.

-A bake setting is perfect for small batch cooking or side dishes.
-Pizza, meatloaf, small roasts and poultry, veggies, muffins, cookies, and so on are all viable in in these mini ovens.
+A bake setting is perfect for small batch cooking or preparing side dishes.
+Pizza, meatloaf, small roasts and poultry, veggies, muffins, cookies, and so on are all viable options in these mini ovens.

-Some with more advanced features offer specialty settings for roasting, pizza, and baking cookies as well.
+Some with more advanced features offer specialty settings for roasting, preparing a pizza, and baking cookies as well.